-- You now have the option of having your film shown on Flixet.com, currently under construction, a new initiative to distribute films from within the huge OIF library and increase exposure to the world.
-The site will be launched when its library has reached a substantial size.
-Flixet.com is owned and managed by the OIF admins, please refer to any terms on the site for more info.
+- You now have the option of having your film shown on Flixet.com, currently uploading a large library of short films, an initiative to distribute films mostly from within the huge OIF library and increase exposure to the world.
+The site will be launched when its library has reached size.

 Guidelines are subject to change without notice.
 Please review them carefully prior to submitting your entry.

 Failure to agree to and abide by all of the above guidelines may disqualify your entry.